relevant-ai/RelevantCardsDocumentation/DOCS.md

 ```
 <img src="https://raw.githubusercontent.com/relevant-ai/RelevantCardsDocumentation/master/images/colors.png" alt="Color Samples" width="40%">

-You may test this card yourself by either copying the code above into one of your Relevant platform cards' code, or by entering `wircho/colors` into the Relevant App search box.
+You may test this card yourself by either copying the code above into one of your Relevant Platform cards' code, or by entering `wircho/colors` into the Relevant App search box.

 Observe that each template is a dictionary with **one single key**.
 This key is the template's name, and its value defines its parameters.
 Here is a list of some available templates: